CPE-4IRC-Eyjafjallajokull/app-qg-java-engine/README.md

 ```bash
 java -jar target/app-qg-java-engine-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```
-The `App` entrypoint runs connectivity checks against RabbitMQ and PostgreSQL, then stays alive:
+The `App` entrypoint runs connectivity checks against RabbitMQ and PostgreSQL, then subscribes to the configured RabbitMQ queues and logs every incoming message.
+Clean shutdown on `Ctrl+C` closes RabbitMQ and PostgreSQL resources.
-- Consumes messages from queue `test_event` and logs them.
-- Publishes a sample JSON payload to queue `test_pub` on startup.
-- Clean shutdown on `Ctrl+C` (closes RabbitMQ and PostgreSQL resources).

 ## Docker
 Build and run with Docker: